 According to Mayo Clinic, anyone can become dehydrated, but certain people are at greater risk:

-Dehydration can lead to serious complications, including:
+Dehydration can lead to severe complications, including:

 First Aid for Dehydration

 Individuals with mild to moderate dehydration due to diarrhoea, vomiting, or fever can be better by consuming more water, fluids, vegetables and fruits.

 First aid for cases of extreme dehydration should focus on stabilizing the patient and securing prompt medical attention.